 - Executive Compensation in a Total Rewards Strategy

 - Executive Short-Term Incentives

-- Executive Long-Term Incentives
+- Executive Long-Term Incentives (Part One)

 Are your executives paid enough?
 Too much?
 Earn your Executive Compensation Certification.

 Most organizations are wrestling with executive compensation plans in 2023.
 As executives demand higher pay to address inflation, a faltering economy and increasing interest rates put pressure on organizations to reduce costs.
 At the same time, social justice movements have shined a bright spotlight on pay inequity.